hehetika/Code1/README.md

-Soon enter new code, code what
+Soon enter new code, Matlab code for basic calculus.